Orthodontist located in Montgomery, IL & Sandwich, IL

 A jaw fracture or a birth defect can affect how your teeth fit together and make it difficult for you to speak and chew.
-At Kay & Morris Orthodontics, with offices in Montgomery and Sandwich, Illinois, and serving the nearby areas of Aurora, Oswego, and Yorkville. , Ryan Morris, DDS, MS, and C. Neil Kay, BDS, MS, provide comprehensive surgical orthodontics services.
+At Kay Orthodontics, with offices in Montgomery and Sandwich, Illinois, and serving the nearby areas of Aurora, Oswego, and Yorkville.
+C. Neil Kay, BDS, MS, provides comprehensive surgical orthodontics services.
 They work with local oral surgeons to repair your jaw and realign your teeth to improve their function.
-Learn more about the benefits of surgical orthodontics by calling the Kay & Morris Orthodontics office nearest you or by requesting an appointment online today.
+Learn more about the benefits of surgical orthodontics by calling the Kay Orthodontics office nearest you or by requesting an appointment online today.

 Surgical orthodontics describes surgical procedures adults might need to fully address issues that aren’t treatable with braces and other orthodontic devices.

-If braces aren’t enough to correct certain conditions, Dr. Morris and Dr. Kay can perform corrective jaw surgery to improve your chewing, speaking, and biting ability.
+If braces aren’t enough to correct certain conditions, Dr. Kay can perform corrective jaw surgery to improve your chewing, speaking, and biting ability.

 They work with local oral surgeons as needed to maximize the function of your upper and lower jaw and bring your teeth back into alignment.

 There are several reasons why you might need surgical orthodontics.
 In many cases, structural problems in the jaw prevent your upper and lower teeth from meeting like they should.

 These structural issues might be the result of:

 Dr. Kay can determine if you’re a candidate for surgical orthodontics after a full evaluation of your oral health and the function of your jaw.
 Surgical orthodontics is generally only for adults who have finished growing.